gregfoletta/articles.foletta.org/content/post/2022-05-30-git-under-the-hood/index.markdown

 # Initialisation

-We'll start by initialising a repository which creates a *.git* directory, in which git holds all of the files and metadata it needs for source control.
-The intialisation process creates a number of files and directories, but we'll prune it back as far as we can while still maintaining it as git repository.
+We'll start by initialising a git repository, which creates a *.git* directory and some initial files.
+Git holds all of the files and metadata it needs for source control in this directory.
+To clarify things we'll prune back as many of the initial files as possible, while still ensuring git recognises it as a valid repository.